State Protection Group: Police Rescue and Bomb Disposal Unit

 In 1993 the Department of Defence handed over bomb disposal responsibilities to the NSW Police Force.
 The Bomb Disposal section was established within Forensic Services and then in 1997, the section was relocated to the SPG.
 Prior to the 2000 Sydney Olympic Games, the Bomb Disposal section was amalgamated with the Rescue Unit.

 The Police Rescue and Bomb Disposal Unit is based in Alexandria (Sydney).
 Decentralized units are based in the Blue Mountains, Newcastle, Goulburn, Bathurst, Lismore and Oak Flats (formerly Wollongong).
 The mostly part-time decentralized units are responsible for rescue and bomb appraisal operations within their local area and provide specialist support tasks for operational policing that cannot be provided by other units or sections.
 Established in 2015, the newly formed Western Region Police Rescue Squad comprising general duty officers from Moree, Narrabri, Tamworth, Quirindi, Werris Creek, Armidale and Bourke provides specialist operational support to various police units across the Western Region.

 The unit was the subject of an Australian ABC television series (1991–1996) and a 1994 feature film, Police Rescue.

 The Police Rescue and Bomb Disposal Unit celebrated its 75-year anniversary in 2017 with the Blue Mountains Police Rescue Squad its 50th anniversary in 2018.

 Rescue Squad Major Involvements

 It is estimated that the unit has attended over 300,000 jobs in the past 60 years.
-The Unit has been involved in some of the States, and Australias, largest incidents including the following:
+The Unit has been involved in some of the state's, and Australia's, largest incidents, including the following: